 The Paging DRX IE may be included in the PAGING message, and if present the gNB-DU may use it to determine the final paging cycle for the UE.

 The Paging Priority IE may be included in the PAGING message, and if present the gNB-DU may use it according to TS 23.501 [21].

+The Paging eDRX Information for RRC IDLE IE may be included in the PAGING message, and if present the gNB-DU shall, if supported, use it according to TS 38.304 [24].

+The RAN UE Paging DRX IE may be included in the PAGING message, and if present the gNB-DU may use it according to TS 38.304 [24].

+The Paging eDRX Information for RRC INACTIVE IE may be included in the PAGING message, and if present the gNB-DU shall, if supported, use it according to TS 38.304 [24].

 At the reception of the PAGING message, the gNB-DU shall perform paging of the UE in cells which belong to cells as indicated in the Paging Cell List IE.